The Chi Omega sorority house

 Photos of the house and other related images.

-This is an aerial image of West Jefferson Street in Tallahassee.
+FSU Chi Omega is situated at 661 West Jefferson Street in Tallahassee.

-As you can see, Sherrod's nightclub was located just around the corner from the Chi Omega sorority house.
+As you can see, Sherrod's nightclub was just around the corner from the sorority house.

 That night, Bundy was seemingly desperate to claim his first victim in over two years.
-Two weeks had passed since he escaped from prison in Colorado.
+Two weeks had passed since his escape from a Colorado prison.
 He was now free and living on a college campus in a state where no one knew his identity.
-As the days wore on, his old urges started to return and bubble beneath the surface.
+As the days wore on, his old urges returned and bubbled beneath the surface.

 However, Bundy had one problem.

-The young women that he liked to target were not as receptive to him anymore.
+The young women that he usually targeted were not as receptive to him anymore.
 The charming "boy next door" image had faded.
-He was no longer a young, handsome, and well-dressed law student who could approach women and lure them back to secluded parking lots.
+He was no longer the young, handsome, and well-dressed law student who could approach women and lure them back to secluded parking lots.

 Young co-eds now saw him as a strange and unkempt older man who seemed out of place.